 15 TED Talks Every Web Designer Should Watch

-Whether you’re looking for inspiration or insight, these 15 videos cover everything from personal happiness to the future of web design and internet.
+These 15 videos cover everything from personal happiness to the future of web design and internet.

-Mike Matas: A Next-generation Digital Book
+Mike Matas: A Next-Generation Digital Book

-Mike Matas demonstrates the first full-length interactive book: Al Gore’s “Our Choice”.
-Displayed on the iPad and combined with the written text is an hour of documentary footage, interactive graphics, audio and maps.
-Not only does this book introduce new concepts of illustrative art, but it also offers new ways to interact with and organize data to share stories.
+Mike Matas demonstrates the first full-length interactive book, Al Gore’s “Our Choice.”
+Displayed on an iPad and combined with written text it is an hour of documentary footage, interactive graphics, audio and maps.

-Don Norman: 3 Ways Good Design Makes you Happy
+Don Norman: 3 Ways Good Design Makes You Happy

 Milton Glaser: How Great Design Makes Ideas New